- Home

 An exponential function has the form f(x) = a \cdot b^x where b > 0, b \neq 1.
 The variable is in the exponent, not the base.

-Why is Exponential Function important?
+What is the Exponential Function formula?

 Prerequisites